-The matrix on pages 11 to 13 will help you identify potential next steps to improve your health system's SDOH approach.
-Your answers from the SDOH assessment will assist you in choosing your next steps.
+The matrix on pages 10 to 14 will help you identify potential next steps to improve your health system's SDOH approach based on your answers to the assessment.
 The matrix is divided into three tiers - fundamental concepts, implementation resources, and system integration - to assist you with your planning efforts.